-With less than four percent market share, Microsoft Edge browser is clearly not as popular as other web browsers among PC users.
-The Edge browser has most of the features available in third-party web browsers but lacks the huge number of extensions available for its competitors.
+With less than four percent market share, the Microsoft Edge browser is clearly not as popular as other web browsers among PC users.
+The Edge browser has most of the features available in its competitors, but most users still prefer the Google Chrome browser.

-Note that this method is for Edge browser on Windows 10 only.
-It cannot help you if you are using Microsoft Edge browser on iPhone or Android.
+Note that this method is for Edge browser on Windows 10/11 only.
+It cannot help you if you are using the Microsoft Edge browser on iPhone or Android.

 If you are on legacy Edge, scroll down the page for directions.